microsoft/IIoT/README.md

          <img src="images/SolutionReady.jpg" width="50%" height="50%" />
       </p>

-## (Optional) Enabling Dynamic Maps in the Pre-configured Solution
+## (Optional) Enabling Interactive Bing Maps in the Pre-configured Solution

 The new version of the remote monitoring pre-configured solution comes with a static Bing map image configured by default.
-For this hands on lab, we won't be making use of the dynamics maps but if interested, instructions on how to enable it is available [here](/OptionalLabs/DynamicMaps.md)
+For this hands on lab, we won't be making use of the interactive maps but if interested, instructions on how to enable it is available [here](/OptionalLabs/DynamicMaps.md)

 ## Obtain Your IoT Hub Primary Key and Connection String